 Many of us will have joined a workplace pension with every employer we’ve worked for, and thanks to auto-enrolment, introduced in 2012, employees are now automatically signed up to their employer’s pension scheme unless they’re on a low salary or choose to opt out.

 If you have paid into several different pensions over the years, it can be difficult to keep track of all your savings, especially when pensions are often at the bottom of the list.

 According to separate research from the financial regulator, the Financial Conduct Authority, £250bn of pension pots in the UK could benefit from consolidation**.

-Often, we lose touch with our pension providers when we move home, with the Tilney research revealing that 13% of those who’ve moved to a new property have never told their pension providers of their change of address, whilst a further 12% admit they’re unsure whether they told their providers or not.
+Often, we lose touch with our pension providers when we move home, with research by wealth management group Tilney revealing that 13% of those who’ve moved to a new property have never told their pension providers of their change of address, whilst a further 12% admit they’re unsure whether they told their providers or not***.